 Diabetes Dental Tips

-Too much glucose (sugar) in your blood from diabetes can cause pain, infection and other problems in your mouth.
-Poor dental hygiene can also lead to infections in the blood stream.
-The patient with poorly controlled diabetes is at greater risk of developing periodontal disease, which , if unchecked, can cause infection, tooth loss and other problems.
+Too much glucose (sugar) in your blood from diabetes can cause pain, infection, and other problems in your mouth.
+These infections can also lead to infections in the blood stream.
+Patients with poorly controlled diabetes is at greater risk of developing periodontal disease, which , if unchecked, can cause infection, tooth loss, and other problems.

 To learn more about diabetes and dental care, click here.

 High blood glucose can, over time, damage nerves throughout the body which is known as diabetes neuropathy.
 Some people may experience numbness or tingling in their hands, feet, arms, or legs.
 Some people feel pain, while others have no symptoms.

 Over half of people with diabetes have some form of nerve damage from diabetes.
 People with diabetes can develop neuropathy at any time, but risk rises with age and the duration of the disease.
 People who have had diabetes for over 25 years have the highest rates of nerve damage from diabetes, and those with trouble keeping their blood glucose in range are the ones most likely to develop a form of neuropathy.
 Keeping blood glucose under control is important to prevent damage to nerves and delay onset.